Best things to do in Dallas

 Why go?
 If y’all have ever fancied a bona fide Stetson, bolo tie or cowhide boots, Wild Bill’s Western Store can hook you up.
 Just going into the store—life-size longhorn cow and all—is a Texan experience in itself, and they’ll even serve you a cold Texas Shiner Bock beer while you shop.

 Why go?
 The lush two-acre sculpture garden is tantalizing for photographers and Instagrammers, thanks to works by the likes of Rodin, Henry Moore and George Segal.
 It also forms an incredible backdrop to the unique “’Til Midnight at the Nasher” live music and outdoor movie screenings series.
+As of 2015, the center also began awarding the Nasher Prize, dedicated to contemporary sculpture so be sure to peruse the winners work when you visit.

 What is it?
 This glitzy saloon offers popular line-dancing lessons nearly every night of the week.